Best Time to visit Uganda

 This is an exceptional month for gorilla and chimpanzee trekking.
 Bwindi Impenetrable and Kibale Forests offer near perfect conditions for tracking the great apes.
 Wildlife viewing across the savannah parks is excellent, with animals becoming easier to locate.
 June also kicks off the high safari season, so it’s advisable to book permits and accommodation early.
 For nature lovers, hiking the Rwenzori Mountains and exploring crater lakes around Fort Portal becomes more accessible and enjoyable during the dry period.

-Dry Season :- Peak Season
+Dry Season (High)

 July is among Uganda’s driest months, with stable, sunny weather throughout the country.
 Daytime temperatures are comfortable, and nights, especially in highland areas, can be cool.
 The roads are in good condition, and most tourist destinations are fully accessible.
 With schools on break and international tourists arriving, July tends to be busy in popular locations.

-What to do in July
+What to do in july

-This is peak season for gorilla trekking, and with good reason, conditions are ideal for trekking, viewing, and photographing the gorillas.
+This is peak season for gorilla trekking, and with good reason; conditions are ideal for trekking, viewing, and photographing the gorillas.
 Wildlife safaris are highly productive in parks like Murchison Falls, Queen Elizabeth, and Kidepo Valley, where animal activity is at its peak.
 The dry weather also makes it a good time for longer hiking trails, cultural festivals, and volunteering opportunities.
 July is a great month to combine traditional wildlife safaris with adventure travel or community projects.

 August

-Cold and Dry Season
+Dry Season (Peak)

 August remains dry and cool in many parts of Uganda, although some areas may begin to experience sporadic rains toward the end of the month.
 The countryside still holds its golden dry season look, and travel remains easy and comfortable.
 With visitor numbers still high, popular lodges and gorilla permits may be fully booked well in advance.